Speech and language therapists are responsible for assessing, diagnosing and treating people of all ages who have difficulties in communicating.

 Royal College of Speech and Language Therapists and the Speech and Language Therapists Board of the Health and Care Professions Council.

-Clinical Placements 1 and 2/ Interprofessional Education 2: Professional Roles and Interprofessional Team Working/ Developmental Impairments of Language and Communication/ Specific Speech Impairment / Phonetic Sciences/ Cognitive Psychology/ Neurology/ Developmental and Acquired Dysphagia
+Clinical Placements 1 and 2/ Interprofessional Education 2: Professional Roles and Interprofessional Team Working/ Developmental Impairments of Language and Communication/ Specific Speech Impairment/ Phonetic Sciences/ Applications of Cognitive Psychology in Speech and Language Therapy/ Neurology/ Developmental and Acquired Dysphagia

-Clinical Placements 5 and 6 / Preparation for Professional Practice as a Speech and Language Therapist / Professional Practice in Specialist Areas / Elective modules in, for example: Advanced Studies in Dysphagia; Augmentative and Alternative Communication Across the Lifespan; Autistic
+Clinical Placements 5 and 6 / Preparation for Professional Practice as a Speech and Language Therapist / Professional Practice in Specialist Areas / Elective modules in, for example: Advanced Studies in Dysphagia; Clinical Technologies; Adult acquired Language & Neurogenic Communication Disorders; Disorders of Fluency; Developing Communication Skills in Underprivileged Children (The Carol Spragge Endowment option)/ Research Project

 Irish Leaving Certificate: